bug4j/vue-cdn-component-loader/README-EN.md

     }
 })();
 ```
-- style: any correct css code or less code
+- style: any correct css code or less code, or false if your component has no style
-- template: any correct html code
+- template: any correct html code or false if your component has no template or your'd prefer to define template in the script or you are using render function.

 ###### usage
 ```javascript